nvinh/SenRestaurant/README.md

-This is a demo mobile app MSA 2017.
+This is a demo mobile app.

 All the information in here is for demo purpose only.
 Copyright 2017 Vincent Nguyen, Unitec.